adarwoo/modbus_relay/README.md

 | 40004          | 0x0003    | RW     | Stopbits            | 1             | 1=1 Stop bit<br/>2=2 stop bits |
 | 40005–40006    | 0x0004–0x0005 | R  | *Reserved*          |               |        |

+> [!NOTE]
+> Function **06: Write single register** is not availble for this group.
-This group can be written with the command **16**, only by writting register 40001 to 40004 in 1 command.
+> You must use the command **16 - Write Multiple Registers**, writting registers 40001 to 40004 at once.

-Other combinations will return an error.
+> [!WARNING]
+> Once the command is acknowledged, the relay will immediatly start using the new settings.

 ### Power Infeed Configuration